Three-point intrinsic alignments of dark matter halos in the IllustrisTNG simulation: Phenomenological adjustment to analytical models

 \section{Phenomenological adjustment to analytical models}

-In Fig.~\ref{fig:isos_comp} we compared IA isosceles bispectra measurements from simulations with analytical predictions and showed that there is a close but not perfect match between the two estimates.
+In Fig.~\ref{fig:isos_comp} we compare IA isosceles bispectra measurements from simulations with analytical predictions and show that there is a close but not perfect match between the two estimates.
 Figures~\ref{fig:PS_comp} and \ref{fig:equi_comp} respectively show analogous results for intrinsic alignment power spectra and equilateral bispectra.
 Again the fits are close but not exact.

 Looking more closely at Fig.~\ref{fig:PS_comp}, the simulations and analytical calculations match well for $P_{\mathrm{E}\mathrm{E}}$; the discrepancy is only in $P_{\delta\mathrm{E}}$ which correlates the matter overdensity and E-mode fields (the latter is not a true field but we treat it as such).
 From Fig.~\ref{fig:isos_comp} and Fig.~\ref{fig:equi_comp} we see that the fit is not perfect for any of the bispectra.
 The measured $B_{\mathrm{E}\mathrm{E}\mathrm{E}}$ (isosceles and equilateral) are noisy and in this case part of the discrepancy may be due simply to the uncertainty in the measurements.
 We therefore consider here how to improve the fits for the spectra which depend on both the matter density and E-mode fields.
 We tackle this by considering the correlation between the measured power spectra of the two fields.
 The correlation coefficient $r(k)$ between the power spectra can be defined as \citep{kurita2021power}